 The panda then jumped off into the air to fly around the room.
-With every individual scan, the Panda performed different activities, like watering flowers, painting Easter eggs or jumping and dancing around.
+The Panda performed different activities with every individual scan, like watering flowers, painting Easter eggs, or jumping and dancing around.

-Huge success with almost 500.000 impressions
+Massive success with almost 500.000 impressions

-Users returned an average of 20 times to watch the panda jot around in front of them, and the egg was even nicknamed the “Panda-Kinder”, referring to the most famous of surprise chocolate eggs.
-According to our feedback, the surprise was appealing not only to the kids but to people of all ages!
+Users returned an average of 20 times to watch the panda jot around in front of them, and people started to call it the “Panda-Kinder”, referring to the most famous of surprise chocolate eggs.
+According to our feedback, the surprise was appealing to the kids and people of all ages!

 Making an impact